 Parking Pass Requirements

-There are several requirements applicants must meet in order to qualify for a handicap parking permit.
+There are several requirements applicants must meet in order to qualify for a handicap parking permit in Nebraska.
 Those requirements include:

 - Not being able to walk 200 feet without stopping to rest